thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 Sun-Earth distance derived by the Astropy software library (Astropy Collaboration et al. 2022).

-### 2.3.2 Long term change of clear sky irradiance
+### 2.3.2 Long-term change of clear sky irradiance

-The above clear sky reference values are based on the climatological AOD and WC, hence they cannot describe accurately the long term variation of
+The above clear sky reference values are based on the climatological AOD and WC, hence they cannot describe accurately the long-term variation of
 $\text{GHI}_{\text{ref}}$ due to changes in the two atmospheric constituents, mainly AOD.
-As reported by Natsis, Bais, and Meleti (2023), there is a long term brightening effect in the GHI data of Thessaloniki for the period 1993 -- 2023, which for clear-sky data was attributed to long-term changes in aerosol effects.
+As reported by Natsis, Bais, and Meleti (2023), there is a long-term brightening effect in the GHI data of Thessaloniki for the period 1993 -- 2023, which for clear-sky data was attributed to long-term changes in aerosol effects.
 Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ during the period of study was made using simulation with the RTM based on the long-term variations of the AOD.
-As AERONET data start only in 2003, we used for the period 1993 --- 2005 estimates of changes in AOD at $340\text{nm}$ derived from a collocated Brewer spectrophotometer derived from two sources.
-For 1993 -- 2005 we used results from Kazadzis et al. (2007) to calculate the trend in $\text{GHI}_{\text{ref}}$ during this period.
+As AERONET data start only in 2003, we used for the period 1993 -- 2005 estimates of changes in AOD at $340\text{nm}$ derived from a collocated Brewer spectrophotometer Kazadzis et al. (2007) to calculate the trend in $\text{GHI}_{\text{ref}}$ during this period.

 According to this study, in the period 1997 -- 2005 the mean AOD at
 $340\text{nm}$ is $0.403$ with a trend of $- 3.8 \pm 0.93\text{\%}$ per